PFAS in Nevada

 Is there PFAS contamination in Nevada?

 Until August of 2023, there were no detections of PFAS in Nevada's drinking water from public utilities or in the limited number of private wells that have been tested.
 Research did find PFAS in surface waters and sediments in both the Las Vegas and Reno areas.
 A paper published in 2021 documented PFAS in six surface water and sediment samples collected along the Las Vegas Wash and in Lake Mead, as well as eight sites along the Truckee River, Lake Tahoe, and Pyramid Lake.
 That research paper can be downloaded here.
 Research in 2023 found PFAS to be "ubiquitous throughout the surface waters of the Great Basin."
 That research paper can be downloaded here.
 In 2023, research conducted by the U.S. Geological Survey (USGS) showed no detection of PFAS in three private wells and ten public water system samples from Nevada.
 However, testing nationwide indicated that PFAS was likely present in 45% of U.S. drinking water samples.
-That paper is available here.
+That paper is available here

 The Safe Drinking Water Act (SDWA) mandates that every five years, EPA must require monitoring for priority contaminants that may be present in drinking water but are not yet subject to EPA drinking water regulations.
 Under the Unregulated Contaminant Monitoring Rule (UCMR), EPA collects nationally-representative drinking water data to support EPA’s future regulatory actions and, as appropriate, develops national primary drinking water regulations.
 There are two UCMRs that require analysis for PFASs nationwide (UCMR 3 and UCMR 5).
 Additionally, NDEP has executed a PFAS sampling and analysis contract to look for PFAS in Nevada.

-- UCMR 3: UCMR 3 required groundwater monitoring for 30 contaminants, 5 of which were PFAS.
+• UCMR 3: UCMR 3 required groundwater monitoring for 30 contaminants, 5 of which were PFAS.
 All PFAS results from PWS in Nevada were below the minimum reporting limits (70 ppt).
 The entire UCMR 3 data set can be found here.
 Click here to download the Nevada PFAS data.

-- UCMR 5: UCMR 5, which began in 2023 and will continue through 2026, looks at 29 PFAS compounds and lithium.
+• UCMR 5: UCMR 5, which began in 2023 and will continue through 2026, looks at 29 PFAS compounds and lithium.
 Preliminary results, representing about 7% of the expected data, were released August 17th, 2023.
 Monitoring is required at all PWS serving more than 10,000 people (i.e., large systems); all PWSs serving 3,300 to 10,000 people, and 800 representative PWS serving fewer than 3,300 people.
-The entire UCMR 5 data set can be found here.
-You can download the Nevada data set here.
+The entire UCMR 5 data set is available for download on the EPA Website.
+The Nevada data set is available for download.
 Here is a tabular representation of the Nevada data to date:

 Will I be notified if PFAS is found in my water?